-We provide personal information to our affiliates and other trusted businesses or persons to process it for us, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.
-For example, we use service providers to help us with customer support.
+We provide personal information to our affiliates and other trusted businesses or persons to process it for us, based on our instructions and in compliance with our privacy policy and any other appropriate confidentiality and security measures.
+For example, we use service providers to help operate our data centres, deliver our products and services, improve our internal business processes, and offer additional support to customers and users.
+We also use service providers to help review YouTube video content for public safety, and analyse and listen to samples of saved user audio to help improve Google's audio recognition technologies.